-Alia is an energetic, inquisitive city-builder who has worked for nonprofits, local governments, and private enterprises in Colorado Springs, Toronto, Aspen, Shanghai, and Minneapolis.
+Alia is an inquisitive city-builder who has worked for nonprofits, local governments, and private enterprises in Colorado Springs, Toronto, Aspen, Shanghai, and Minneapolis.
 She connects, recruits and supports the global network of City Organizers who run Jane’s Walk in 200+ cities around the world.
-She also directs Toronto's local festival programming.
-Alia has an MPA from the University of Colorado-Denver and a profound belief that kindness, joy, and inclusive, equitable community-building make cities thrive.
+She also directs Toronto's local programming.
+Alia has an MPA from the University of Colorado-Denver and a belief that kindness, joy, and inclusive, equitable community-building make cities thrive.
 Things that float her boat include biking to work, mountains, turmeric, trivia, alliteration, and evidence-based public policy.